12 East 53rd Street: Site

 Fifth Avenue between 42nd Street and Central Park South (59th Street) was relatively undeveloped through the late 19th century.
 The surrounding area was once part of the common lands of the city of New York.
 The Commissioners' Plan of 1811 established Manhattan's street grid with lots measuring 100 ft deep and 25 ft wide.
 Upscale residences were constructed around Fifth Avenue following the American Civil War.
 The block of East 53rd Street from Fifth to Madison Avenues was only sporadically developed until the late 1870s, and it had brownstone residences by 1886.

 Architecture

 The house had originally been designed by Griffith Thomas, of the firm T. Thomas & Son, as a four-story brownstone townhouse with a stoop, raised basement, and a flat roof behind a galvanized-iron cornice.
 The present appearance of the house was designed by Raleigh Colston Gildersleeve for businessman Harvey Edward Fisk.
 The current house is six stories tall, with a limestone facade designed in the Tudor-inspired Gothic Revival style.
 The interior floors of Thomas's original design were substantially altered to allow the three middle stories to have tall ceilings.
-The building is known as "the Townhouse", part of the campus of LIM College.